chriskrycho/v5.chriskrycho.com/site/library/Holiness/reason is a field of Gods sanctifying work.md

 <figure class='quotation'>

 > Christian theology, however, must beg to differ \[with any claim that natural reason does not need to be made holy].
 It must beg to differ because the confession of the gospel by which theology governs its life requires it to say that humankind in its entirety, including reason, is enclosed within the history of sin and reconciliation.
-The history of sin and its overcoming by the grace of God concerns the remaking of humankind as.a whole, not simply of what we identify restrictively as its ‘spiritual’ aspect.
+The history of sin and its overcoming by the grace of God concerns the remaking of humankind as a whole, not simply of what we identify restrictively as its ‘spiritual’ aspect.
 And so reason, no less than anything else, stands under the divine requirement that it be holy to the Lord its God.

 <figcaption>—<i>ibid.</i>, p.
 11</figcaption>
 </figure>